05 Apr How I decided to work with Canva instead of against it

 Where it adds value for my clients

-So, now the next question is, how do I get my clients to work with it the right way?
+So, the next question is, how do I get my clients to work with it correctly?

 There’s one thing about creating content using templates, you still need to understand the importance of design and its role in your appearance to the outside world.
 This resulted in me creating a course (workshop) where I teach people the importance of design using Canva and staying on brand without hiring a designer.